gooofy/zamia-speech/README.md

 * CMU Sphinx continous and PTM audio models
 * Kaldi nnet3 chain audio models
-* srilm language model
+* KenLM language models in ARPA format
-* sequitur g2p model
+* sequitur g2p models

 *Important*: Please note that these scripts form in no way a complete application ready for end-user consumption.
 However, if you are a developer interested in natural language processing you may find some of them useful.